slowernews/wisdom-tldr/README.md

 > *'A man is not what he think he is, he is what he hides.'*

+> *'Shame corrodes the very part of us that believes we are capable of change.' -- Brene Brown*

+> *'Nobody feels love when they feel shame.' -- John Townsend*

 ===
 ###On surrendering

 > *'Surrender conceals great power: Lulling the enemy into complacency, it give you time to recoup, time to undermine, time for revenge.'*

+> *'It only hurts when you don't have time to prepare for the fall.'*

 ===
 ###On priorities and focus

-RULE: Big wins first.
+Big wins first.
 Then the details.

 > *'Concentrate your forces.' -- Robert Greene (23rd law of power)*